Express Care Walk-in Clinic

 Please note, Express Care providers do not prescribe pain medication.

-Express Care is a walk-in clinic.
-Visits may not be considered urgent care by some insurances.
+Express Care is a walk-in clinic and is not considered an urgent care facility.
+Patients will be charged a clinic visit co-pay.
 Please verify your coverage with your carrier.

 Express Care Online Check-In